 There are wild elephants in the country and unicorns that are nearly as big as the elephants.
 They are hairy like a buffalo, and they have a horn, which is white and very thick. — Marco Polo

-Why is the rhino endangered?The rhino has been poached for its ivory tusks, which for centuries has been a luxury to many Asian countries.
+Why is the rhino endangered?The rhino has been victim to poaching for its ivory tusks, which for centuries has been a luxury to many Asian countries.
 Before the conservation of elephants and rhinos were at the critical points they are today, ivory was commonly used for things like piano keys, knife handles, and billiard balls.
 Furthermore, a recent trend amongst the growing wealthy Chinese and Vietnamese populations is to consume crushed up ivory for medicinal purposes to help with everything from curing cancer, improving sexual potency, and hangovers.
 The unfortunate fad is built on no science at all— rhino’s horns are made of keratin (the same things our fingernails are made from) which has absolutely no medicinal value.

 Interestingly enough, the ivory taken from elephants and that from rhinos are different, with rhino ivory being heavier and denser.
 This results in an ebb and flow of what is more in vogue at the time, with at least in Kruger, the rhinos being in the most danger.

 We hear a lot about the Africa rhino but what about the Asian rhino?Statistically speaking, the Asian rhinos are in far worse conditions than their African brother, with the Javan rhino population at only 60 in the wild and none in captivity.
 But why are most conservation efforts and awareness programs heavily skewed to African species?
 It’s simple—money.
 Africa is a travel destination for animal enthusiasts and has well-established game reserves and laws to attempt to quell poaching.
 Every year, millions of people head to Africa with hopes of seeing its exclusive flora and fauna, and with the tourists comes big money, which justifies the rhino’s survival even to the most diehard capitalist.
-On the other hand, few people head to Java to spot a rhino, and because of their terrifyingly low numbers, there are much less to see and therefore a much smaller chance to see one.
+On the other hand, few people head to Java to spot a rhino, and because of their terrifyingly low numbers, there is much less to see and therefore a much smaller chance to see one.
 With less established conservation programs and little tourism to support them, the Javan, Sumatran, and Indian rhino are arguably facing a worse situation due to irreversible habitat loss in addition to poaching.
 While the African black and white rhinos are seeing the benefits of tourist dollars (albeit slowly), their Asian brothers are facing the nadir of their existence due to lack of conservation infrastructure.

 Case in point, in 2009 poachers may have shot and killed the world’s last Vietnamese rhinoceros, a subspecies of the Javan rhino, to very little worldwide attention and outrage.
 Biologists are so desperate that they considered breeding a brother and sister Sumatran rhinos together.
 Although growing in population, the Indian rhino has been cited as a vulnerable species for decades.